mabbas-java/real-time-notification/README.md

- This project discusses achieving real-time notifications using Spring Boot and Angular.
+ This project discusses achieving real-time notifications using Spring Boot.

  #Backend</br>
- This project demonstrates the use of Spring SimpleBroker, a lightweight in-memory messaging provider, to enable real-time communication between a WebSocket server and an
+ This project demonstrates the use of Spring SimpleBroker, a lightweight in-memory messaging provider, to enable real-time communication between a WebSocket server and any frontend application.
- Angular application.